 If the connection is successful, you will see certificate details and a message indicating the SSL handshake completed.
 If the command hangs or shows certificate verification errors, there may be network or certificate configuration issues.

-To test with custom certificates (for example, when using self-signed certificates or mTLS), you can specify the certificate files as following:
+To test with the custom certificates, such as self-signed certificates or mTLS, you can specify the certificate files as following:

-If these commands are successful, but your connection is still not working, it is likely that some certificates or source credentials are configured incorrectly.
+If these commands are successful and your connection is still not working, it is likely that some certificates or source credentials are configured incorrectly.